Advanced Vite Plugin Configuration

 Debugging & Diagnostics

-• Run vite --debug plugin to output the exact hook invocation sequence and filter applied plugins.
+• Run vite --debug plugin to print the hook invocation sequence and the applied plugin list.

-• Install vite-plugin-inspect to visualize the module transformation chain in the browser.
+• Install vite-plugin-inspect and open /__inspect/ to visualize the transform chain per module in the browser.

 Performance Impact: Correct enforce alignment eliminates duplicate AST parsing.
-In benchmarks with 500+ modules, moving heavy regex transforms to enforce: 'post' reduces dev server CPU overhead by ~18% and cuts HMR payload serialization time by 12–15ms per update.
+In benchmarks with 500+ modules, moving heavy regex transforms to enforce: 'post' reduces dev-server CPU overhead by ~18% and cuts HMR payload serialization by 12–15ms per update.

 Vite delegates dependency pre-bundling to esbuild before handing resolved modules to Rollup.
-Advanced configurations require intercepting this pipeline without invalidating the pre-bundle cache or triggering duplicate transformations.
-Proper alignment with Optimizing Vite Dev Server and HMR ensures custom hooks do not degrade cold-start performance or introduce HMR payload bloat.
+Advanced configurations intercept this pipeline without invalidating the pre-bundle cache or triggering duplicate transformations.
+Proper alignment with Optimizing Vite Dev Server and HMR ensures custom hooks do not degrade cold-start performance or inflate HMR payloads.

 Implementation Workflow

-1. Identify target modules for interception via the resolveId hook.
+1. Identify target import specifiers in the resolveId hook.

 3. Implement the load hook to generate synthetic module content on demand.